 According to NPD’s Checkout, almost half of Payless footwear in-store buyers also bought footwear at Walmart in 2018.
 Twenty percent also bought from Target, and coming in third was Kohl’s, though Kohl’s average price per pair is approximately double that of Payless.

 Less than 10 percent of Payless unit and dollar sales are done online, well below the industry average of 29 percent – a point that has been acknowledged as one of the reasons for the retailer’s challenges.
 Both Walmart and Target’s footwear businesses also skew heavily in-store, as they’ve got other businesses currently propelling them forward in today’s digital age.

-However, there are also some differences between Payless and Walmart that may offer opportunity for the latter to attract new consumers.
-Walmart’s footwear consumers skew more lower income compared to Payless’s, presenting the opportunity for Walmart to attract a higher-income shopper to their footwear floor.
-Half of Payless sales come from the fashion category, compared to Walmart’s 40 percent.
-Women’s footwear represents 60 percent of Payless sales, and only 30 percent of Walmart’s.
+However, there are also some differences between Payless and Walmart that may offer opportunities for the latter to attract new consumers.
+Walmart’s footwear consumers skew more lower-income compared to Payless’s, presenting the opportunity for Walmart to attract a higher-income shopper to their footwear floor.
+Half of Payless’s sales come from the fashion category, compared to Walmart’s 40 percent.
+Women’s footwear represents 60 percent of Payless sales and only 30 percent of Walmart’s.